 The lens has a recognizable appearance.
-And it will be especially familiar if you’ve read our reviews of the Batis line.
-However, this style was not borrowed from Batis, but from the ZEISS Otus line.
-It has a modern, streamlined design, a full metal body and a rubberized focus ring.
-The materials, assembly and design of the ZEISS Milvus 100/2M is absolutely delightful.
+And it will be incredibly familiar if you’ve read my reviews of the Batis line.
+However, this style was not borrowed from Batis but the ZEISS Otus line.
+It has a modern, streamlined design, a whole metal body, and a rubberized focus ring.
+The materials, assembly, and design of the ZEISS Milvus 100/2M are delightful.
 Starting with the packaging, you can feel premium.

 The lens barrel is waterproof and dustproof, and the mount has a proprietary blue rubber gasket.